kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *very little thought or concern for quality*

 ### PURELY MONEY-DRIVEN ORGANIZATION
 > Employees believe that their organization is solely concerned with making money and thus sacrificed other organizational objectives and goals.
 The pressure on the organization is to make sales or profit above everything else.
-It usually happens due to shareholders or investors interest being put before that of employees or customers.
+It usually happens due to shareholders' or investors' interests being put before that of employees or customers.

 __Exemplary statements reported by employees:__